Marcusntnu/mlp_lenet_bathnorm/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-The notebook are standard tensorflow/keras notebooks.
+The notebooks are standard tensorflow/keras jupyter notebooks.
 For understanding more about what they are about I recommend reading the paper on training BatchNorm and only BatchNorm (link in acknowledgments).

-<p align="right">(<a href="#top">back to top</a>)</p>

 ### Prerequisites